 The file check must occur at the time of identity check.
 Automatic methods such as digital identity verification can accelerate the process by providing valid information from the credit file.

 If the person’s information doesn’t match the credit file, the organization must access data from another credit bureau or use a different verification method.
-But if there’s only a minor variation, the organization may determine the data matches because a manual verification might indicate it’s a typo, a slightly out-of-date address or a similar nonessential difference.
+The credit data verification must record:

 - Full name